-2.12 Gas Installations (Only required where a residence has gas appliances)
+2.12 Gas Installations

-All gas supplies, distribution pipe work and gas fired appliances comply with the relevant gas safety regulations.
+All gas supplies, distribution pipe work and gas fire appliances comply with the relevant gas safety regulations.

-2.13 All gas appliances in Student Accommodation, such as boilers, have an annual gas safety check undertaken by a Gas Safe registered gas installer.
-These tests are coordinated by the Estates Office and you will find a copy of the current gas safety check displayed in your flat and copies are also available in Reception upon request.
+2.13 All gas appliances in Student Accommodation, such as boilers have an annual safety check undertaken by Gas Safe Register registered gas installer.
+These test are coordinated by the Estates Office and a copy of the current gas safety certificate is displayed in your flat and copies are also available at Reception upon request.